Powered Mobile Equipment

 - Skid steers, loaders, backhoes, trenchers, graders

 Workers must be trained to safely operate powered mobile equipment before using it on the job.
 For more information on OHS legislation regarding PME, visit Safety in the Workplace.
+For more information on safely operating forklifts, see the WorkSafe publication, Safe Operation of Forklifts, below:

 To help protect yourself and those around you: